Creating and disseminating educational resources for SSPCloud users

 git push origin gh-pages # Pushing so that the gh-pages branch exists on the remote repo

-3.4.3 Define a Github Actions workflow
+3.4.4 Set up a Github Actions workflow

 You need to define a Github Actions workflow to automate output construction and deployment.
 A GHA workflow is a list of instructions (for instance: install R, install packages…) that are executed automatically every time a certain event happens (for instance every time you push on the main branch).
 A GHA workflow is defined using specific yaml scripts, located in the .github/workflows directory of your repository.
 The templates already contain standard workflows that you can use as a starting point.
 We recommend that you have a careful look at these workflows; comments were added so that they are easy to follow.